Opinion

 In Lamesa v Cynergy, the High Court clarified the meaning of “in order to comply with any mandatory provision of law” in an English law governed facility agreement, allowing the borrower to avoid making payments where to do so might breach U.S. federal law imposing secondary sanctions.

 Lamesa, acting as lender, was a Cypriot company wholly owned by a group company registered in the British Virgin Islands.
 The group company’s owner was added to a list of “Specially Designated Nationals” by the U.S. Department of The Treasury Office for Foreign Assets Control, more commonly known as OFAC.
-As a result Lamesa became a “blocked person” under a U.S. federal law, exposing Cynergy, the borrower, to secondary sanctions if it made payments to Lamesa.
-This would be "ruinous" to Cynergy’s business given its activities in the U.S..
+As a result, Lamesa became a “blocked person” under a U.S. federal law, exposing Cynergy, the borrower, to secondary sanctions if it made interest payments to Lamesa.
+This would have been "ruinous" to Cynergy’s business given its activities in the U.S..

 Cynergy therefore refused to make payments, relying on a clause in the facility agreement stating that it would not be in breach if “sums were not paid in order to comply with any mandatory provision of law, regulation, or order of any court of competent jurisdictions.”